Curriculum Statement for Geography

 EYFS

-The EYFS Curriculum for Understanding the World is taught in variety of ways through adult-led and adult-supported tasks and child-initiated learning in well-resourced provision areas, both indoors and outdoors.
+The EYFS Curriculum for Understanding the World is taught in a variety of ways through adult-led and adult-supported tasks and child-initiated learning in well-resourced provision areas, both indoors and outdoors.

-Key Stage 1 and Year 6
+Key Stage 1

 -engage in geographical reasoning about change (including past, present and future change), diversity across space, and interaction between places, phenomena and processes in the world; •